nionis/freedom-kit/README.md

 # freedom-kit

-A single, multi-platform, _fool-proof_ application for activisits, publishers, to use.
+A single, multi-platform, _fool-proof_ application for activists, publishers, to use.

 Freedom-kit gives you one-click access to your own anonymous blog, hidden publishing, and a private wallet.